|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 Certain income may not be taxable, e.g. payments for restrictive convenants, compensation for loss of office and other benefits where are granted administrative concession.

-In addition, some benefits-in-kind are tax exempt under administrative concession (subject to meeting certain conditions):
+Some benefits-in-kind are exempt from tax under administrative concession (subject to certain conditions):

-• Benefits that foster goodwill or promomte camaraderie among staff;
+• Benefits that foster goodwill or promote wellbeing among staff;

 • Benefits/ perquisites relating to employee’s health etc.